 - Under the Company's Articles of Association, any share in the Company may be issued with such rights or restrictions, whether in regard to dividend, voting, transfer, return of capital or otherwise as the Company may from time to time by ordinary resolution determine or, in the absence of any such determination, as the Board may determine.
-All shares currently in issue are ordinary shares of 261⁄4p each carrying equal rights.
+All shares currently in issue are ordinary shares of 261⁄2 pence each carrying equal rights.
 The Articles of Association of the Company cannot be amended without shareholder approval - At a General Meeting of the Company every member present in person or by a duly appointed proxy has one vote on a show of hands and on a poll one vote for each share held - The ICG Employee Benefit Trust 2015 holds shares which may be used to satisfy options and awards granted under the Company's employee share schemes including its long-term incentive plans.
-The voting rights of these shares are exercisable by the trustees in accordance with their fiduciary duties - The notice of any general meeting specifies deadlines for exercising voting rights either by proxy or present in person in relation to resolutions to be passed at a general meeting
+The voting rights of these shares are exercisable by the trustees in accordance with their fiduciary duties - The notice of any general meeting specifies deadlines for exercising voting rights either by proxy or present in person in relation to resolutions to be passed at a general meeting - No shareholder is, unless the Board decides otherwise, entitled to attend or vote either personally or by proxy at a general meeting or to exercise any other right conferred by being a shareholder if: - They or any person with an interest in shares have been sent a notice under section 793 of the Companies Act 2006 (section 793 notice) (which confers upon public companies the power to require information with respect to interests in their voting shares) - They or any interested person have failed to supply the Company with the information requested within 14 days where the shares subject to the notice (the 'default shares') represent at least 0.25% of their class or in any other case 28 days after delivery of the notice.
+Where the default shares represent 0.25% of their class, unless the Board decides otherwise, no dividend is payable in respect of those default shares and no transfer of any default shares shall be registered.
+These restrictions end seven days after receipt by the Company of a notice of an approved transfer of the shares or all the information required by the relevant section 793 notice, whichever is the earlier